mohammedbilalns/keywords/typescript.md

 ## instanceof
 ## In
 # Type assertion
 # Union
+allows to declare the multiple types for variables
+# Keyof
+used to extract the keys of an object type as a union of string literals.
+# Maped types
+allows to create new types by transforming properties of existing types
+# Template literal types
+# Generics
+reusable components , function codes or classes that can work with different types rather than working with specific types
+## Generic Constraints
+allows to specify limitations on the types that can be used with a type parameter
+## Generic Interfaces
+interfaces but can be defined with one or more type parameters
+## Generic Classes
+classes that can work with variated of data types
+# Utility types
+## Partial
+transforms all the properties of the current type to optional
+## Required
+Required utility type allows us to transform type in such a way that it makes all properties of the type required.
+## Pick
+Pick utility type allows us to pick a type of properties of other types and create a new type
+## Omit
+The Omit removes the keys from the type and creates a new type.
+It is the opposite of the Pick.
+## Readonly
+ Readonly utility type to make all types read-only properties, making all properties immutable.
+## ReturnType
+ReturnType utility type allows to set type for any variable from the function’s return type

+## NonNullable
+The NonNullable utility operator removes the null and undefined values from the property type.
+It ensures that every variable exists with the defined value in the object.
+## Exclude<T,U>
+Removes types from a union
+## Extract<T,U>
+Extracts only the types that exist in both T and >
+## Record
+Record utility type creates an object.
+We need to define the object's keys using the Record utility type, and it also takes the type and defines the object key with that type of object.

+# Iterators and generators
+# namespaces
+used to logically group related code
+# Decorators

 # Enums
 named constants
-# Generics
-reusable components , function codes or classes that can work with different types rather than working with specific types
-# Union
-allows to declare the multiple types for variables
-# Type Assertion
-allows to change a variable from one type to another
-# Type Inference
-allows to determine the type of variable functino or expression based on its usage or its initial value

 # Variable scope
 class , local , global